 Pets play an enormous role in people’s lives.
 Getting one shouldn’t be an impulse decision.
 They’re a huge responsibility, as well as a financial and time commitment.

-Yet surprisingly, 5.2 million pet owners don’t do any research before taking on a new pet.
+Yet surprisingly, only 7% of current pet owners took advice from a veterinary professional before taking on a new pet.

 First and foremost, you should make sure you can meet five animal welfare needs: